Henryton State Hospital: Closing

-In the decades since the facility's closure, the Henryton State Hospital complex has become popular with urban explorers, vandals, drifters, and drug addicts.
-The facade of most of the buildings have been extensively damaged and are covered in graffiti.
-Most of the windows have been broken out, making the grounds around the hospital very dangerous.
-The doors to all of the buildings have been broken in, allowing access to the inside.
-Although the furnishings and equipment were removed before the facility closed, there is still remarkable damage from people going through.
+In the decades since the facility's closure, the Henryton State Hospital complex had become popular with urban explorers, vandals, drifters, and drug addicts.
+The facade of most of the buildings had been extensively damaged and are covered in graffiti.
+Most of the windows were broken out, making the grounds around the hospital very dangerous.
+The doors to all of the buildings had been broken in, allowing access to the inside.
+Although the furnishings and equipment were removed before the facility closed, there was still remarkable damage from people going through.
 Visiting the Henryton State Hospital complex without the express written consent of the Maryland DHMH is trespassing, but the possible charges and fines seem not to deter most vandals.
-However, the decades of wear on the buildings without maintenance and the presence of large quantities of asbestos make Henryton a dangerous place to explore.
+However, the decades of wear on the buildings without maintenance and the presence of large quantities of asbestos made Henryton a dangerous place to explore.

 Henryton has also been the site of many suspicious fires since its closure, the most well-known taking place in the early morning of December 19, 2007.
 The blaze raged for three and half hours, caused heavy damage to the main building, and took eighty firefighters from three counties to extinguish.
 Henryton again caught fire on April 28, 2011.
 This incident damaged the roof of a four-story building and required the assistance of firefighters from four counties.

 The hospital was one of many historical buildings in the region with valuable real estate that was lost to arson, including Troy Hill (1990), Avondale Mill (1991), Ammendale Normal Institute (1998), Phelps Log Cabin – moved from North Laurel to Elkridge (2001), and Thistle Manufacturing Company (2003).